-INDICATORS: a. providing direction on fiscal and resource management in procedures lead to the achievement of its goals and priorities; and e. ensuring that the board's fiscal and resource management is in accordance with all statutory, regulatory and board requirements.
+COMPETENCY: INDICATORS: (6) School Authority Operations and Resources a. providing direction on fiscal and resource management in accordance with all statutory, regulatory and school authority requirements; and e. establishing data-informed strategic planning and decision-making processes that are responsive to changing contexts.
+COMPETENCY: INDICATORS: (7) Supporting Effective Governance d. ensuring that the board's plans, resource allocations, strategies and procedures lead to the achievement of its goals and priorities; and e. ensuring that the board's fiscal and resource management is in accordance with all statutory, regulatory and board requirements.